 »Not spicy, not sexy.«

 Besides making us laugh a lot in that moment, this phrase has great metaphorical power.
 If you are not used to it, spicy food will make your mouth burn like hell.
 It will make you sweat.
 It will make your heart beat faster.
 It will take you out of your culinary comfort zone.
 But if you withstand this pain and start eating spicy food regularly, something remarkable will happen.
 Your body will adapt and soon you will be able to eat much spicier food than before without having to break a sweat.

 What is true for spicy food is true for any other development, from the personal, individual to the global, collective level.
 To transform ourselves, we need to leave our comfort zone.
 We need to go where we are vulnerable.
 If we don’t let this initial pain discourage us from going on, we get more resilient and can ultimately expand our horizon beyond what we took for granted.

-What is “transformation” for me?
-To describe my understanding of transformation, I would like to quote an author who inspires me a lot:
+What is transformation for me?
+To describe my understanding, I would like to quote an author who inspires me a lot:

 That’s what this blog is all about.
-I would like to share how I leave my comfort zone and go with the flow of life – personally, but also in my work.
+I would like to share my reflections about leaving my comfort zone and going with the flow of life.

-After my studies, I would like to contribute to the transformation of our society into one that respects the natural boundaries of our planet, so that future generations have the same possibilities like me to explore our world and the beauty of the Earth.
+After my studies, I would like to contribute to the transformation of our societies based on equality and on respect for the natural boundaries of our planet, so that future generations have the same possibilities like I do to explore our world and the beauty of the Earth.